 One of our main goals with this article has been to draw attention to gaps in one particularly common approach to QCD factorization.
 However, the issues are abstract and it is tempting to view them as only formal, with no impact on practical phenomenology.
 We have focused on the positivity question, therefore, to illustrate how those gaps can influence practical considerations.
-The positivity example shows that the track A/track B dichotomy is especially relevant to questions about the properties of the pdfs themselves.
+The positivity example shows that the track-A/track-B dichotomy is especially relevant to questions about the properties of the pdfs themselves.
 Other interesting examples likely exist.

-Past approaches to pdf phenomenology have mainly focused on the universal nature of pdfs to constrain them experimentally.
+Past approaches to pdf phenomenology have mainly focused on the universal nature of pdfs to constrain them from experimental scattering data.
 But increasingly sophisticated methods are being used to study pdfs and their properties directly using nonperturbative techniques like lattice QCD, and to combine those approaches with more traditional phenomenological approaches.
-It is important to check the derivation of properties that originally relied on a track B view before they are adopted unchecked into larger phenomenological programs.
-The pitfalls with the track B approach also need to be taken into consideration in lattice QCD approaches.
+It is important to check the derivation of properties that originally relied on a track-B view before they are adopted unchecked into larger phenomenological programs.
+More generally, the pitfalls of the track-B approach need to be taken into consideration in nonperturbative QCD approaches.
 Many of these calculations are performed at rather low scales where, as illustrated by the positivity example, the problems with track B are most prominent.
-Indeed, some derivations of pdf properties intended for use in lattice calculations appear to us to have been performed within the track B approach [40].

-As regards the positivity issue itself, there are several final points to make.
-First, we emphasize that we have not argued that $\overline{\text{MS}}$ pdfs must be negative for any particular choice of scales or $\mu{\overline{\text{MS}}}$, only that nothing in the definition of pdfs or in the factorization theorems themselves excludes negativity as a possibility, especially at low or moderate input scales.
-Answering the question of whether a particular pdf turns negative depends on its large distance/low energy nonperturbative properties, as the sensitivity of the question to mass scales in the example of Sec.
+As regards the positivity issue itself, there are several points to make.
+First, we emphasize that we have not argued that MS pdfs must be negative for any particular choice of scales or $\mu{\overline{\text{MS}}}$.
+Rather we proved that nothing in the definition of pdfs or in the factorization theorems themselves excludes negativity as a possibility, especially at low or moderate input scales.
+But we did show arguments that indicate that certain generic situations do tend to lead to negative pdfs of partons with small pdfs, notably for nonvalence quarks.
+Giving a full theoretical answer to the question of whether a particular pdf turns negative depends on its large distance/low energy nonperturbative properties, as the sensitivity to mass scales in the example of Sec.
 VIII illustrates.
-Also, the failure of absolute positivity in the $\overline{\text{MS}}$ scheme does not necessarily imply that other schemes do not exist which exactly preserve positivity.
+Also, the failure of absolute positivity in the \overline{MS} scheme does not necessarily imply that other schemes do not exist which exactly preserve positivity.

-Instead, we argue that imposing strict positivity on $\overline{\mathrm{MS}}$ pdfs as an absolute phenomenological constraint is an excessive theoretical bias.
+Instead, we argue that imposing strict positivity on $\overline{\text{MS}}$ pdfs as an absolute phenomenological constraint is an excessive theoretical bias.
 As our examples show, this is especially relevant to the question of how low Q may be before factorization theorems become unreliable.
 Applications of factorization to low or moderate Q are often important for studies of hadron structure.
-Note, for example, that past Jefferson Lab DIS measurements are in the range of $Q \sim m_p$ [41], with Q > 1 GeV identified as the "canonical" DIS range.
+Note, for example, that past Jefferson Lab DIS measurements are in the range of $Q \sim m_p$ [45], with Q > 1 GeV identified as the "canonical" DIS range.
 It is possible that for factorization theorems to continue to hold at these scales and with the desired precision, exact positivity constraints need to be relaxed.
-Indeed, if positivity constraints are relaxed, it is plausible that DIS factorization theorems can be extended to significantly lower Q than might otherwise be expected.
+Indeed, if positivity constraints are relaxed, it is possible that DIS factorization theorems can be extended to significantly lower Q than might otherwise be expected.